Hassan950/CufeNatigaTelegramBot/README.md

  ```
 * `dbURI`: The uri of the mongodb cluster.
 * `TELEGRAM_BOT_TOKEN`: Token of your telegram bot (See this [guide](https://core.telegram.org/bots#3-how-do-i-create-a-bot) for more info).
-* `MY_PRIVATE_CHAT_ID`: This is actually for testing in your private chat instead of fulling the channel's chat with false alarms.
+* `MY_PRIVATE_CHAT_ID`: This is actually for testing in your private chat instead of filling the channel's chat with false alarms.

 ### Running